theNewDynamic/thenewdynamic.org/content/link/2016-08-01-isomorphic-rendering-on-the-JAM-Stack.md

 ---
-title: "Isomorphic rendering on the JAM Stack"
+title: Isomorphic rendering on the JAM Stack
 source: Phil Hawksworth
 date: 2016-08-01 08:54:00 +0000
 category: essentials
 link: http://hawksworx.com/blog/isomorphic-rendering-on-the-jam-stack/
 content_type: Tutorial
 tool:
 - tool/netlify.md
 - tool/gulp.md

 ---
 I have been experimenting with something that seemed obvious to me for a while.
 A web development model which gives a pre-rendered, ready-to-consume, straight-into-the-eyeballs web page at every URL of a site.
 One which, once loaded, then behaves like a client-side, single page app.